espressif/esp-adf/examples/player/pipeline_play_mp3_with_dac_or_pwm/README.md

 **NOTE:**
- - If PWM output is selected, you need an ESP32 board which has suitable GPIOs exposed to output PWM.
+ - You need an ESP32 board which has suitable GPIOs exposed to output PWM.
- - If I2S-DAC output is selected, you need an ESP32 board that has I2S-DAC pins GPIO25 and GPIO26 exposed.

 ## Example Set Up